 Hyperbaric Oxygen Therapy

-Hyperbaric Oxygen Therapy (“HBO Therapy”) provides a patient the ability to breathe 100% oxygen at pressures greater than normal atmospheric (sea level) pressure.
+Hyperbaric Oxygen Therapy (“HBO Therapy”) provides a patient 100% oxygen at pressures greater than normal atmospheric (sea level) pressure.
 This allows more oxygen to pass throughout a patient’s body to promote healing, fight infection and kill bacteria.
+Additionally, this can raise the oxygen level in a patient's bloodstream over 20x the normal level.
+Hyperbaric therapy is generally tolerated quite well, many patients enjoy it.

 HBO Therapy can assist patients who have carbon monoxide poisoning, challenges associated with wound healing, necrotizing soft tissue conditions, or skin grafts/flaps.
 Patients may need more than one HBO Therapy treatment to help their recovery.
 HBO Therapy does not require a hospital stay, except for patients who are already in the hospital and will be returned to their hospital room.
 Patients using HBO Therapy will go through three phases of care: